whamcloud/lemur/man/lhsm-plugin-posix.1.md

      `compression`
      :     If set to "on", all data will be compressed when written to the backend.
 Compressed data objects will be automatically uncompressed during restore even if this option has been subsequently disabled.
+           If set to "auto", then a small portion of each file will be compressed to determine if the file should be compressed or not.
+If the initial check yields better than 30% compression, the the file will be compressed.
+This still an experimental feature and will likely need further refinement and optimization.

      `checksums`
      :    By default, data checksums are created when a file is archived and validated on restore.